Brain2life/vagrant-templates/README.md

 For more info check the following article: [Quick startup with Vagrant](https://brain2life.hashnode.dev/quick-startup-with-vagrant)

 ## VM machine resource configuration:
-1. VM configuration is done `v.customize` option
+1. VM configuration is done with `v.customize` option
-2. VMs use 2GB and 2 CPU
+2. VMs use 2GB and 2CPU
 2. Links:
     - [How do I increase the RAM and set up host-only networking in Vagrant?](https://stackoverflow.com/questions/12308149/how-do-i-increase-the-ram-and-set-up-host-only-networking-in-vagrant)